-A criminologist is calling for tougher Government action on dangerous dogs, after his research uncovered shocking links between violent crime and the trade for dogs on Britain’s streets.
+Dr Simon Harding is calling for tougher government action on dangerous dogs, after his research uncovered links between violent crime and the trade for dogs on Britain's streets.

-Middlesex University criminologist Simon Harding conducted over 100 interviews, including many dangerous dog owners and several gang members– often gang members tracked down on the streets – and found evidence of animals changing hands for up to £10,000 each.
+The Middlesex University criminologist conducted more than 100 interviews, including many with dangerous dog owners and several gang members – often tracked down on the streets – and found evidence of animals changing hands for up to £10,000 each.

-His three year study found that dogs are being bought and bred for money and credibility.
+His three-year study reveals that dogs are being bought and bred for money and credibility.
 And though status and protection are still cited as key reasons the dogs are needed, he was surprised to find the primary motivation was often making money – breeding and selling the most aggressive animals.

-Harding found that a litter of six dogs can bring in £1,000 and prize pitbulls can fetch up to £10,000.
+Dr Harding discovered that a litter of six dogs can bring in £1,000 and prize pitbulls can fetch up to £10,000.
 Big profits were available through unregulated and ad-hoc breeding, leading to a new generation of dangerous dogs selected for their most aggressive characteristics.
 Dogs were then sold for use in criminal activity, protecting illegal business transactions and street drug dealing.
-He also found a link between owners of status dogs and owners having previous criminal convictions.
+He also found a link between owners of status dogs and previous criminal convictions.

 The research also found regular evidence of a worrying trend to share, or effectively pool, a dangerous dog between a number of people.
 This led to dogs becoming even more aggressive as they were frequently mistreated by a wide group of owners and had no single 'master'.

-Simon Harding, who was motivated to carry out his research following the dog related murder of Seyi Ogunyemi in South London, said: “This issue has been talked about extensively without resolution.
-The Government and authorities need to get their fingers out and resolve the issue.
-No more excuses, more needs to be done proactively and we can’t just wait for more victims of aggressive dog attacks.
+Dr Harding, who was motivated to carry out his research following the dog-related murder of Seyi Ogunyemi in south London, said: "This issue has been talked about extensively without resolution.
+The government and authorities need to get their fingers out and resolve the issue.
+No more excuses, more needs to be done proactively and we can't just wait for more victims of aggressive dog attacks.